xjpalma/pi_status/README.md

 # pi_status
-A wrapper in bash ti get useful information from RPi
+A wrapper in bash to get useful information from RPi